vemuriyavanash1/Team-Manipal-Racing-/README.md

 # Team-Manipal-Racing-
 For the event, to pass the 1st check, a safety control needs to be implemented for turning on the vehicle:

-That is: (Ignition should be on, break should be pressed and vehicle is in neutral), If any on the provided is not maintained, vehicle should not turn on
+That is: (Throttle should not be pressed, break should be pressed and vehicle is in neutral), If any on the provided is not maintained, vehicle should not turn on

-To achieve this, we had used a simple and cost effective solution that bagged us innovation award by using 8:1 mux S0 - Throttle is dis engaged
+To achieve this, we had used a simple and cost effective solution that bagged us innovation award by using 8:1 mux

+S0 - Throttle is dis engaged

 S1 - vehicle in neutral position